Map Your Trails with Hiking Project

 Hiking Project is built by hikers like you.
-Record your hikes to help guide others.
+Record your trails to help guide others.

 Before you get started: Check out your area on Hiking Project to see what's already been mapped.

 Trails are added individually and in their entirety.
-Featured hikes are suggested routes that often use multiple trails.
+Recommended Routes are local favorite routes that often use multiple trails.

-More details about the difference between Trails and Featured Hikes.
+More details about the difference between Trails and Recommended Routes.

-- Go for a hike and use your favorite GPS device or a smartphone app to record it (Strava, MotionX, MyTracks, etc).
+- Head out and use the Hiking Project app or your favorite GPS device or a smartphone app to record it (Strava, MotionX, etc).